 Without geeking out to much on the science of skins material, lets just say this Mohair offers the best glide and great climbing ability.
 These are the two most important thing I look for in a skin.
 Think about that for a second, there are other skins that are even sticker going uphill but offer little glide in the flats.
 And then there are the skins that are uber fast but are sketchy on the way up.
 Things like durability, and brand name don’t really seem to matter.
 And when I say durability you really should be getting a new pair of skins every season or every other season at most.
 Especially if you like to skate with your skins on ( I am splitboarder, not a skier )

 With Mohair the only downfall comes in warmer temps, so if you’re living in the Pacific Northwest during an El Nino winter these might not be the skins for you.
-Be sure to checkout our review of the Colltex Mix Skin (65% mohair and 35% polyamide ) we wrote last year.
+Be sure to check out our review of the Colltex Mix Skin (65% mohair and 35% polyamide ) we wrote last year.
 For everyone else especially those of us that recreate in places with cold dry snow, these are the best skins I have tried to date.
-Colltex Extreme skins are easy to cut, and work great with Spark R&D tail clips.
+Colltex Extreme skins are easy to cut, and work great with the Spark tail clips.
 I have noticed the skins are starting to collect dirt and small partials so if anyone has tips on how to clean these I’m all ears.

-Last but not least along with making the best skins on the market (or so I humbly believe) Colltex offers a free ski tour checklist on their website [HERE] and it even looks like they have guided tours throughout Switzerland.
 This is not a brand trying to cash in on our lifestyle, they live breathe and probably eat snow too.
 Do yourself a favor and order a pair of these skins and without fail you will always be the first one out to the untracked lines.